armerj/jekyll-now/codebreaker_2019/_posts/2020-01-20-CodeBreaker-2019-Task-6a.md

 &lt;/item&gt;
 </pre>

-Below are picture of the initial and final states of testing the method, along with a gif showing the message being blocked.
+Below are pictures of the initial and final states of testing the method, along with a gif showing the message being blocked.
 The Powershell window is running an interactive Python session I used to interactive with Frida.
 Below are the steps I took:
 - first sent a message to ensure connectivity,<br>
 - added Zachary to Brian's block list,<br>
 - sent a second message which was blocked,<br>
 - added Zachary to Brian's allow list, and<br>
 - sent a final message that was received.<br>
--

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_6/privacy_block_intial.png)

 Full video can be found [here](https://youtu.be/nEI1I4CRf0g).
 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_6/block_list_fast.gif)

+Final state
 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_6/privacy_block_final.png)

 # Removing the public key from VCard #